Last Updated on April 3, 2023 by Jeremy

 Phipps Conservatory is the premier conservatory in Western Pennsylvania and is home to nearly a dozen rooms with various themes to showcase some of the world's best flowers and plants.
 Each March the gardens unveil their most popular show, the Spring Flower Show, which features dozens of amazing spring flowers as well as art pieces curated to each show's unique theme.

 If you only have time to visit the conservatory for one show a year, make it this one.
-2023's Spring Flower Show is themed Five Senses of Splendor and runs from March 18th to April 16th.
+2024's Spring Flower Show is themed A Closer Look and runs from March 16th to April 14th.

 After Phipps you can easily go explore Oakland or Squirrel Hill, so why not grab a Japanese takeaway box at Oishii Bento or a drink at the tiki bar Hidden Harbor?